SylviaSoliez/Projects/Projects Portfolio/Waste Data ANOVA Analysis/README.md

 2)	Between the lowest, middle, and top tier counties in terms of Onsite Recycling, is there a significant difference in the mean Landfilled waste for the year 2017?

+#Data

+Provided in .xlsx format.

-## Programming:
+# Programming:

 R was used for all statistical analyses.

-## Transferable Skills:

-Creative Thinking, Critical Thinking, Writing, Time Management.

-## Process:
+# Process:

 1) EDA to determine questions of interest.
 2) For each question:
 *  Research and perform analysis method.
-*  Generate necessary data visualizations .
+*  Generate necessary data visualizations.
 *  Consolidate findings in report using a structured format.